A class of nonlinear optimisation and applications: Existence of maximisers

-By the above considerations we may assume that each $(u_k,v_k)$ is a bounded, uniformly Lipschitz pair, uniformly with respect to $k$, so there is a subsequence converging uniformly to a bounded, Lipschitz, maximizing pair $(\bar u,\bar v)\in K_{C_0}$.
+By the above considerations we may assume that each $(u_k,v_k)$ is a bounded, uniformly Lipschitz pair, uniformly with respect to $k$, so there is a subsequence converging uniformly to a bounded, Lipschitz, maximising pair $(\bar u,\bar v)\in K_{C_0}$.

 Last, we show that when $C_0<0$ sufficiently small,